What is an insurance deductible?

 What is an insurance limit?

-Most of the coverage offered under your policy covers up to a certain amount.
-This is called a limit.
 Let's say you're at fault in an accident where the other driver involved is injured, and you owe $57,000 for the other driver's medical expenses.
 Your chosen limit for bodily injury liability coverage is $50,000.
-This means insurance pays $50,000 and you pay $7,000.
+This means insurance pays $50,000 and you may be personally responsible for paying the remaining $7,000.

 Remember, choosing a higher limit may mean you pay more for insurance now, but it could save you money later if you have an accident.